Skip to content

 These preload steps can be combined in a single config when a site needs several interactions before all items appear.

-The browserless strategy is slower than the default faraday strategy because it:
+Browser-based extraction is slower than default static HTTP fetching because it:

 • Launches a headless Chrome browser